hyperclocked333/miners-haven-mod-reborn/README.md

 changelog 8/15/23

 added webhook (beta)

-polished auto rebirth so it doesnt break
+polished auto rebirth so it doesnt break as much more security

-more security n shit

 plannned additions:
 leaderboard stats
 teleports (prob not because of detections)
 script based wiki (?)
+security checks incase dint wants to pull some stupid shit

 # Script